jasperdj/AtosHttpBenchmark/README.md

 Atos Http benchmark
 =========================
-for the "Comparing vertical scalability between Java and Scala/Akka" thesis.
+For the "Comparing vertical scalability between Java and Scala/Akka" thesis.

 All the gatling HTTP load tests can be found here: